You are here: HOME / Useful Information

 7:30 am – 6:00 pm

-We are open for 51 weeks of the year, closing for one week over Christmas.
-Excluding Bank Holidays.
+We are open for 51 weeks of the year, closing for around one week over the Christmas period and Bank Holidays.

 We recognise the importance of healthy eating in the early years of a child’s life.
 We take great pride in offering a balanced healthy menu.
 Fresh fruit and vegetables are served every day and fresh drinking water is available in all rooms.
-A copy of our weekly menu is displayed on our parents’ board in reception.
+A copy of our weekly menu is displayed in reception.

 We provide on a daily basis:

 We cater for all dietary requirements.
 You will be asked about dietary requirements or allergies when you register your child so that we can cater for any needs.
 We offer a vegetarian, Halal, or nut-free versions of all meals.